 - Are hotels required to have TTYs and closed captioned televisions?

 - Can a dentist refuse to see a person with a disability because they use a wheelchair?

-Original content was developed by the Southeast ADA Center (www.adasoutheast.org) and adapted for this document and is based on professional consensus of ADA experts and the ADA National Network.
+Content was developed by the Southeast ADA Center, and is based on professional consensus of ADA experts and the ADA National Network.

-The factsheet was developed under the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) grants number H133A110014 and H133A110021.
-However, the contents do not necessarily represent the policy of NIDILRR, Administration for Community Living, Department of Health and Human Services; and you should not assume endorsement by the Federal Government.
+The contents of this factsheet were developed under grants from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant numbers 90DP0090 and 90DP0086).
+NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
+The contents of this factsheet do not necessarily represent the policy of NIDILRR, ACL, HHS, and you should not assume endorsement by the Federal Government.